 Even if the accident was someone else’s fault you will still have to pay your excess, to make sure you get back on the road ASAP.
 However, the good news is that even if you have to wait a bit, you will get your excess back if your insurer makes a successful recovery, so your loss will only be temporary.
 Heads-up, making the recovery can take a couple of months as it usually involves lawyers, court cases, etc.

 What happens if you can’t afford to pay an excess after an accident?

-This varies from insurer to insurer.
-They might offer you a payment plan or they might not start repairs or release your car from the panel beater until you have paid the excess.
+The answer varies from insurer to insurer.
+They might offer you a payment plan or they might not start repairs or release your car from the panel beater (if it has been repaired) until you have paid the excess.
 This is why it’s important to choose an excess that you can afford to pay so that you’re not stuck without a car when you need it.

 All in all, it’s extremely important to choose an excess that you can afford to pay at a moment’s notice so that you can get back on the road ASAP.
-Remember, with Naked, you update your excess straight on the app.
+Remember, with Naked, you can update your excess simply and easily on the app.
 If you have any questions about your excess, feel free to drop us a line at email@example.com.